 Ipswich Junior Sailing empowers children and families of Ipswich and surrounding communities through sailing and small boat instruction, regatta racing and onshore nautical skills instruction – developing autonomy, teamwork, curiosity and appreciation of our local marine environment.

 Ipswich Junior Sailing History

 The Ipswich Junior Sailing Program was started by members of the Ipswich Bay Yacht Club who wanted to share their love of sailing with area youth.

-Since 2007, the IJS sailing program has continued to grow to where it was in 2022 with more than 165 youth sailors of all levels of boating experience, ages, and backgrounds.
-Appropriate equipment and boat updates, replacement and additions have continued to be made.
-The most recent has been enable through the generous donations of parent, alums, and interested sailors.
+Since 2007, the IJS sailing program has continued to grow.
+In 2022 we had more than 165 youth sailors of all levels of boating experience, ages, and backgrounds.
+Appropriate equipment and boat updates, replacement and additions have continued.
+All of these have been enabled through the generous donations of parents, alums, and interested sailors.
 Their gifts have made possible the purchase of two safety motorboats and replacement of four older sailboats.
 Donations to IJS are generally applied to capital equipment and boats.
 Please consider donating to IJS.
 Donations can be made on this website under the “Donate” tab. https://www.ipswichjuniorsailing.org/donate

 Peter Twining has recently become President of the IJS Board of Directors after serving as its Treasurer.
 He joined the Board after a few years of racing in 420s in…

 Sailing for 40+ years, current boat is a Sabre 32 Past Rear Commodore, IBYC Past Treasurer of Ipswich Junior Sailing Webmaster “For young people sailing is fun, builds character, confidence…

 Mark joined the IJS board in 2017, having enjoyed two seasons of 420 racing in the IJS Adult Racing program.
 A native Michigander, Mark started sailing in his early teens,…